trasba/imsanity/readme.txt

 == Upgrade Notice ==

-= 2.2.5 =
+= 2.2.6 =
-* fixed bug with bulk upload deleting the "large" image size in certain situations
-* style settings page input boxes a little wider
+* fixed bug in network settings where width/height input fields are in the same place

 == Changelog ==

+= 2.2.6 =
+* fixed bug in network settings where width/height input fields are in the same place

 = 2.2.5 =
 * fixed bug with bulk upload deleting the "large" image size in certain situations